Miss Maroc

-The Miss Universe Morocco (previously called as Miss Maroc) is a national beauty pageant that selects the representative of Morocco for the Miss Universe competition.
+The Miss Morocco (previously called as Miss Maroc) is a national beauty pageant that selects the representative of Morocco for the Miss Universe, Miss World and Miss International competition.

 History

 The Miss Morocco Contest is the oldest continuing beauty contest in Morocco.
 The contest was first broadcast on television in 1959, with the number of viewers peaking in the nineties when it became watched by nearly half a billion people around the world.
 The competition qualifies for the Miss Universe election but the country has yet to return to the Miss Universe pageant.
 Night Star Maroc is currently the owner of the "Miss Maroc" trademark.
-In 2021 the new formation of Miss Universe Morocco created in Casablanca.
+In 2021 the new formation of Miss Universe Morocco was created in Casablanca.
 The winner expected to be at Miss Universe 2021.

 Franchise holders

 The first known Miss Maroc representing the newly independent nation of Morocco in 1956 was Lydia Marin who competed in Miss World that same year.
-In 1953, nine women were selected to represent Morocco at Miss Universe, an annual international beauty pageant that is run by the American-based Miss Universe Organization.
-Between 1950s and 1970s, Morocco sent delegates to major international pageants such as Miss Universe, Miss World, and Miss International pageants.
+In 1953, nine women were selected to compete in a contest to determine the Miss Maroc that would represent Morocco at Miss Universe, an annual international beauty pageant that is run by the American-based Miss Universe Organization.
+In 1955, a Miss Maroc was crowned and sent to Miss France 1956 back when Morocco was still a French protectorate and thus, still a part of France.
+Between the 1950s (after independence) and the 1970s, Morocco sent delegates to major international pageants such as Miss Universe, Miss World, and Miss International pageants.
 Jacqueline Dorella Bonilla, named Miss Morocco in 1957, was one of the most famous Moroccan competitors to ever make it to the American beauty contest, ending up as one of the top 15 semifinalists in the competition.
 In 2021 Morocco set to return at Miss Universe under new directorship, Saad Bennani.